Todd Packer (The Office): Plot

-Traveling salesman Todd Packer comes to Dunder Mifflin looking for a desk job in the office.
-However, most of the office does not want him to work there due to his previous inappropriate behavior; Jim Halpert in particular is horrified at the idea.
+Traveling salesman Todd Packer comes to Dunder Mifflin looking for a desk job.
+However, most of the office does not want him to work there due to his previous behavior; Jim Halpert in particular is horrified at the idea.
 Holly Flax gives him a job as a salesman, forcing Dwight Schrute to leave his desk and move to the annex.
 Packer repeatedly offends everybody with his jokes, especially Kevin Malone, although Kevin pretends to play along.
 Only Michael Scott, Packer's longtime friend, is not offended by Todd.
-Jim and Dwight decide to prank Packer, but Dwight hates Jim's best idea: to make it so that his desk drawer only opens two inches.
-Jim instead pranks Dwight, by giving him an extremely long list of nonsensical pranks, and pulling the drawer prank on Dwight.
 Holly, who was at first excited to have Packer in the office per Michael's recommendations, discovers how insensitive Packer is and asks Michael to get him under control.
 Michael and Packer have coffee in the lobby, where Packer says he wants to be a better person.
 Michael gets Packer to apologize, but everyone can tell that the apologies are insincere.
-Having finally reached an understanding, Dwight and Jim scheme to get rid of Packer.
-They call him, pretending to be corporate offering him a job in Tallahassee, Florida, which Packer readily accepts.
+Dwight and Jim scheme to get rid of Packer.
+They call him, pretending to be corporate offering him a job in Tallahassee, Florida, which Packer accepts.
 Michael overhears the call and goes to tell Packer that Dwight and Jim have tricked him.
 Before he has a chance, however, Packer insults Holly, and Michael decides to keep Dwight and Jim's scheme a secret and allow Packer to take the "job" in Florida.
 As Michael and Holly witness Packer drive away from the view in his office, Michael admits that Packer is "an ass" before they embrace.